CurtisConway/lunch-ui/docs/README.md

 # Usage Guide

-LetUs UI is a simple, opinionated, effective, efficient, and responsive component library.
+Lunch UI is a simple, opinionated, effective, efficient, and responsive component library.
-It's purpose is to create a seamless developer experience for building, managing, and maintaining the Front-End UI of the LetUs platform.
+It's purpose is to create a seamless developer experience for building, managing, and maintaining a Front-End UI.

 The main build is exposed as a Vue plugin, allowing us to leverage the `Vue.use()` method to load our code into the application.

 ## Installation

-LetUs UI isn't deployed to any package manager yet.
+Lunch UI isn't deployed to any package manager yet.
 However, you can still use NPM in conjunction with your repository URL to create a private package for consumption in your application.